 - i.
-The initial alert when an emergency occurs, or is believed to occur, should transmit as much of the following alert information as possible.

-- a.
-Alert category

-- b.
-Aircraft type and tail number

-- c.
-Nature of the emergency

-- d.
-Estimated time of touchdown

-- e.
-Runway to be used or location of aircraft, if on the ground

-- f.
-Number of persons on board (passenger and crew)

-- g.
-Quantity of fuel on board

-- h.
-Presence of hazardous cargo or explosives

-- i.
-Wind direction

-- j.
-Reporting party

-- ii.
-Location of an aircraft mishap can be determined three different ways:
+The initial alert when an emergency occurs, or is believed to occur, should transmit as much of the following alert information as possible. - a.
+Alert category - b.
+Aircraft type and tail number - c.
+Nature of the emergency - d.
+Estimated time of touchdown - e.
+Runway to be used or location of aircraft, if on the ground - f.
+Number of persons on board (passenger and crew) - g.
+Presence of hazardous cargo or explosives - h.
+Wind direction - i.
+Reporting party - ii.
+Location of an aircraft mishap can be determined three different ways: - a.

-- a.
 Using a known reference point on the Airport (e.g., near the approach end of Runway 35)